AviatrixSystems/Docs/HowTos/ipmotion.rst

 c4.8xlarge                         202
 ===============================    ================================================================================

 The "Migrate Subnet" is the subnet that has the same CIDR as on-prem migrating subnet.
 "IPmotion Gateway Subnet" is the subnet where Aviatrix IPmotion gateway is deployed.
+Consult `Design Pattern <http://docs.aviatrix.com/HowTos/design_pattern_ipmotion.html>`_ for IPmotion subnet choice.

 4. IPmotion Move
 ------------------